S-Lauren/productScan/README.md

 - Search product in a list
 - See all products you scanned since the begining

-**project is not finished yet**
+## Nice to Have 😎

-- Historic is missing (problem with async storage & graphql mutations)
+ - Filter by Date in Historic
-- Architecture is not good
+ - Delete product mutation
-- Design is not good enough
+ - Obviously the Sign up / Sign Authentication JWT